Bananaman/QuestHelperTBC/README.md

 # QuestHelper for The Burning Crusade

-This is a backport of QuestHelper v0.95 (early wrath), and all of its nice bugfixes.
-Backported for TBC 2.4.6!
+This is a backport of QuestHelper v0.95 (early wrath), with all of its nice bugfixes and great performance improvements.

+Backported for The Burning Crusade!
+(TBC 2.4.6)

-It was the final, "stable" version where the author gave up development of QuestHelper, since Blizzard was introducing their own built-in replacement instead.
+It was the final, "stable" version before the author gave up development of QuestHelper, since Blizzard was introducing their own built-in "helper" instead.

+**Download: [QuestHelperTBC-master.zip](https://github.com/VideoPlayerCode/QuestHelperTBC/archive/master.zip)** (Put the inner "QuestHelper" folder into your WoW's "Interface/AddOns" folder.)